apiology/quality/README.md

   # Array of directory names which contain ruby files to analyze.
   #
-  # Defaults to %w{lib test features}, which translates to *.rb in the base directory, as well as lib, test, and features.
+  # Defaults to %w{lib test spec feature}, which translates to *.rb in the base directory, as well as lib, test, spec, and feature.
-  t.ruby_dirs = %w{lib test features}
+  t.ruby_dirs = %w{lib test spec feature}

   # Relative path to output directory where *_high_water_mark
   # files will be read/written